nkb-bd/wp-plugin-matrix/README.md

 ### Enhanced Asset Management

-The plugin provides a powerful asset management system that handles script and style enqueuing with support for page-specific loading, conditional loading, and proper dependency management.
+The plugin provides a powerful asset management system that handles script and style enqueuing with support for page-specific loading.
 This makes it easy to load your scripts and styles only where they're needed, improving performance.

 ### Facade Pattern